-Ellen Bennett's Los Angeles taco tour
+These may be the best tacos in L.A.

 "It's just as fresh as it can be.
 I feel a little bit lucky to say that because so many seafood food trucks you're just like, 'Oh god.
 I hope I don't get sick or please don't give me food poisoning!'
 Right?
 You're not exactly running to a food truck for seafood."

-But most days Bennett runs to Mariscos Jalisco for her favorite fried shrimp tacos and Styrofoam cups of pescado ceviche.
+But most days Bennett runs to Mariscos El Hermano for her favorite fried shrimp tacos and Styrofoam cups of pescado ceviche.
 She recommends topping them with salsa Valentina along with their red house salsa, lots of avocado and key lime juice.

 "I always ask for extra avocado.
 They're so generous with their avocado.
 They'll give you a whole avocado and then you just scoop spoonfuls of it on the top."